danvega/danvega-dev/blog/2019/04/18/Tips-for-Vue-Developers:-Avoid-directly-manipulating-the-DOM.md

 ## Accessing the DOM using \$refs

 What if you absolutely need access to the DOM?
 There are instances where you might need a reference to an element to perform some type of manipulation.
-I have seen this come up while working with 3rd party components and when working with parent / child components.
+I have seen this come up while working with 3rd party components and when working with parent/child components.

-I am going to start with a very simple example but this is case where you shouldn't use \$refs.
+I am going to start with a very simple example but this case where you shouldn't use \$refs.
 Say you had a button in your component and you wanted to get access to it so you could change the text.
 You can assign a ref attribute to the button and later get access to it using the `$refs` object.

 ```html
 <button ref="myButton">My Button</button>